AnthonyZalev/CS532_FinalProject/docs/AWS_Configuration.md

     git clone https://github.com/AnthonyZalev/CS532_FinalProject
     ```

-9. Run the program to create the data files
+9. Run the program to create the data files.
+To do this, navigate to ```src\main.py``` and uncomment the enlarge data set function.
+This function takes in as a input the number of times the base file should be appeneded to itself.

-10. Run the word count programs in the src folder
+10. Run the word count programs in the src folder.
+To do this locally vs from the S3 bucket, navigate to the ```native_python.py, pyspark_df_job.py, and pyspark_rdd_job.py``` files and ensure the "Logfile" is pointed to the file you created in the previous step.
+Then from the root directory, run the programs as ```python3 src/<program_name_here>```.

 ## AWS Configuration.
 Multi Node Setup